Estimates a truncation distribution from multiple snapshots of the same

 <data.frame>

-s each containing a date variable and a confirm (integer) variable.
+s each containing a date variable and a confirm (numeric) variable.
 Each data set should be a snapshot of the reported data over time.
-All data sets must contain a complete vector of dates.- max_truncation
+All data sets must contain a complete vector of dates.- truncation

 A call to